Cowboys & Indians

 "Yes sir, just one; why are you named after a TV show?"

 "What the fuck!
-Listen you chappati-chewer, I ain't named after a TV show, I ain't got a brother called Indiana, I ain't a cowboy and my belt ain't dangerous; now just drive this fucking death-trap to the Marriot," shouted Jones from the back.
+Listen you chappati-chewer, I ain't named after a TV show, I ain't got a brother called Indiana, I ain't a cowboy and my belt ain't

 "Yaar don't worry, I will drive car to Hilton," smiled the driver.